 What Cheese to Serve

 To narrow down the options on your cheeseboard it is best to select between three and five cheeses of different textures and tastes.
 These could include:

-- A hard cheese such as a West Country Farmhouse Cheddar, Wensleydale, Cheshire or Ashmore Farmhouse.
+- Hard cheese such as a West Country Farmhouse Cheddar, Wensleydale, Cheshire or Ashmore Farmhouse.

 - A soft cheese like a Somerset Brie or a St Endillion, Cornish Camembert and if you like a little smelly cheese, how about a Stinking Bishop.

 - A Blue, such a Stilton, Yorkshire Blue, (one of our favorites) Blue Lancashire, Shropshire Blue or Blue Wensleydale is a must as it brings in another taste and texture.

-- Flavoured cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.
+- Flavored cheese, often with fruit or spices added brings another dimension, and though they add a fun factor, they are delicious too.

 - Fresh Cheese always adds a little zing to a cheeseboard with their lightness and, well, freshness.
 Serve a Cream Cheese, Fromage Frais, Ricotta or a Mozzarella.

 Sometimes, serving just one cheese can create an impact.
 This cheese could be one that is local, a new cheese, a seasonal offering or just a great favorite.
 The serving of just one may solve a lot of headaches in terms of choosing between the 700 on offer but is really only a good idea if it is part of a much larger offering (a dinner party, maybe at Christmas....).

 02 of 03

 What to Serve With British Cheese

 In mainland Europe, the British way of serving cheese with a ton of accompaniments is frowned upon, but it is traditional, and many will feel cheated without all the trimmings.
 Personally, we are of the" lesser decoration the better brigade", preferring instead to savor the flavor of the cheese itself, but each to his own.
 So if you do like all the extras:

 Continue to 3 of 3 below.